vmallet/ida-plugins/README.md

 * [deREferencing](https://github.com/danigargu/deREferencing): IDA Pro plugin that implements more user-friendly register and stack views.

+* [Describe Key](https://github.com/vmallet/ida-describekey): Quickly learn what a shortcut does.
+Describe Key is a very simple IDA Pro plugin: invoke it, press a shortcut, and instantly see what actions are associated with the shortcut.
+Quick and easy, call it from anywhere in IDA.

 * [Diaphora](https://github.com/joxeankoret/diaphora): Diaphora (διαφορά, Greek for 'difference') is a program diffing plugin for IDA Pro, similar to Zynamics Bindiff or the FOSS counterparts DarunGrim, TurboDiff, etc...
 It was released during SyScan 2015.

 * [Docker IDA](https://github.com/intezer/docker-ida): Run IDA Pro disassembler in Docker containers for automating, scaling and distributing the use of IDAPython scripts.

+* [dotNIET](https://github.com/synacktiv/dotNIET): Import missing symbols (usually few thousands) which are resolved at runtime by .NET Native compiled binaries.
+These symbols lie in SharedLibrary.dll and are not exported by this one.

 * [DOXBox Debugger](https://github.com/wjp/idados): Eric Fry's IDA/DOSBox debugger plugin